rajeshwaranravi/Attendance-Calculator-for-MS-Teams/README.md

 ## Files Prep

-You require 2 files to calculate the attendance for a Teams meeting.
+You require atleast 2 files to calculate the attendance for a Teams meeting.

 #### Attendance Calculation – Excel File